1. Documents for International Students

 Students sometimes talk about their “student visa”, but there are really two separate documents, with different purposes:

-• Your study permit shows that you have temporary resident status in Canada.
-It allows you to stay in this country and to study, subject to certain terms and conditions.
+- Your study permit shows that you have temporary resident status in Canada.
+It authorizes you to stay in Canada and to study, subject to certain conditions.
 You should apply for a new study permit before your current study permit expires if you need more time to finish your program.

-• Your TRV or eTA allows you to travel to Canada.
-Typically, there is no problem if your TRV or eTA expires while you are in Canada.
+- Your Temporary Resident Visa (or eTA) authorizes you to travel to Canada.
+You don’t need a valid TRV or eTA to remain in Canada.
 But if you travel outside of Canada, you can’t return without a valid TRV or eTA, even if your study permit is valid.
+(There is an exception if you travel only to the United States with a study permit that is valid for the entire duration of your trip.)

 When you applied for your first study permit from outside of Canada, your eTA or TRV was automatically issued once your application was approved.
-Then when you entered Canada, the study permit was issued to you.
+The study permit was issued to you when you arrived in Canada.

 When you are in Canada, there is a different process for getting new documents.

-Step One: Apply for a new study permit.
+Step One: Apply to renew your study permit.
 If you need an eTA, it will automatically be issued to you with the study permit.

 Taking a Trip Outside of Canada

 You should have the correct documents to enter the country or countries you plan to visit.
-The ISSO cannot advise on immigration to other countries, but we can help you find the right sources of information.
+The ISSO cannot advise on immigration to other countries.

 You can learn about safety and security issues for your destination(s) at the Canadian Government’s Travel Advice and Advisories.

-For your return to Canada you need to carry these documents:
+For your return to Canada you should carry these documents:

 When you return to Canada, your documents will be examined by a Canada Border Services Agency (CBSA) officer.
 You can expect questions about the purpose of your entry to Canada.
 Stay calm and answer truthfully.